 rpki-client is just a validator - it does not have the functionality to accept connections from a router.
-We'll come to that later on (we'll need to use Cloudflare's GoRTR or its fork, StayRTR).
+We'll come to that later on (we'll need to use StayRTR, which is a fork of Cloudflare's now mostly unmaintained GoRTR).